 Today's History Trivia for September 11

-2001 9-11 Hijackers crash two planes into the twin towers of the World Trade Center in New York City.
+2001 9-11 Hijackers from the group al-Qaeda crash two jets into the twin towers of the World Trade Center in New York City.
 Shortly after, both towers collapsed.
-A third aircraft was crashed into the Pentagon.
+A third jet was crashed into the Pentagon.
 A fourth plane crashed into a rural field in Somerset County, Pennsylvania.
-The official count was 2,986 deaths in the attacks including the hijackers.
+The official count was 2,997 deaths in the attacks including the hijackers.

 1998 Clinton-Lewinsky Affair The Ken Starr report is released by Congress, detailing the President's relationship with Monica Lewinsky.
 Clinton had previously denied having sexual relations with her.